ut-ims-robotics/ros_training/source/_build/html/_sources/day4/2d_slam.rst.txt

         catkin_create_pkg <your_package_name>

     where your package name could be something along the lines of *my_mapping*.
-    You don't need any dependencies because this package will only hold launch and configuration files.
+    You don't need any build dependencies because this package will only hold launch and configuration files.

 3. Create a folder named *launch* in your package.